erizov/Professor/semester_10/lecture_63_ai_advanced/meta_learning/univer.en.md

 ## Algorithm Definition

-Meta Learning is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Meta-Learning (Learning to Learn) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Meta Learning is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Meta-Learning (Learning to Learn) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Machine Learning / AI